Iranian Australians: History

 The first known Iranian immigrant to Australia was Hamed Mortis (حامد مرتس) who was naturalised in New South Wales (NSW) on 20 October 1883.
 The only other early Iranian immigrant to NSW was Mohamad Ameen Khan (محمد امین خان) who was naturalised on 29 June 1899.

 Few Iranians migrated to Victoria in the nineteenth century, with only seven recorded in the 1891 census.
 From 1950 to 1977, the first wave of immigration from Iran to Australia occurred, but it was relatively insignificant in terms of the number of immigrants.
 Annually, few thousand tourists entered Australia which only a few hundreds were immigrants during this period, mostly university students who decided to stay.
 The vast majority of Iran's emigrants left their homeland just after the 1979 Islamic revolution which was the end of 2500 years of monarchy.
 For the period 1978–1980, the average number of Iranians entering Australia as immigrants annually increased to more than 5,000.
 From the period 1980–1988, there was a strong trend of emigration to Australia.
 Since 2000, there has been a wave of Iranian migration to Australia, especially engineers and doctors, through skilled migration program.

 Iranians speak Persian and also Azerbaijani Turkish, Kurdish, and some other Persian languages and dialects are spoken in different regions of Iran.
 They practice the Iranian culture, which includes Nowruz.
 Along religious lines, both Muslim and non-Muslim Iranians reside in Australia.
-Non-Muslim Iranians include Iranian Christians mainly Armenian and Assyrian, Iranian Baháʼís, Iranian Mandaeans, Iranian Jews and Iranian Zoroastrians.
+Non-Muslim Iranians include Iranian Christians (mainly Armenian and Assyrian), Iranian Baháʼís, Iranian Mandaeans, Iranian Jews and Iranian Zoroastrians.
 The Bureau of Statistics reports that at the 2011 census the major religious affiliations amongst Iran-born were Islam (12 686) and Baháʼí (6269).
 Of the Iran-born, 18.4 per cent stated 'No Religion', which was lower than that of the total Australian population (22.3 per cent), and 9.4 per cent did not state a religion.

-Several sources have noted estimates of Iranian diaspora mainly left Iran since the 1979 revolution, a significant number of which currently reside in the United States and Western Europe while the community in Australia is very small.
-The Iranian-Australian community, in line with similar trends in Iran and other countries around the world, has produced a sizeable number of individuals notable in many fields, including Law, Medicine, Engineering, Business and Fine Arts.

 Iranian Australian census

-In 1991, the ABS figures revealed an Iranian population of 12,914.
+In 1991, Australian Bureau of Statistics (ABS) figures revealed an Iranian population of 12,914.
 In 2004, 18,798 people in Australia claim to be of Iranian ancestry.